 Timely warning notices notify the University community of on-campus or nearby crimes or other serious incidents.
 They are issued via Rider Alert, the University’s electronic notification system, as well as email, phone, web posting and/or signage.
 Emergency notifications are similarly disseminated unless issuing a notification, in the professional judgment of the Department and senior staff, compromises efforts to assist a victim or to contain, respond to or otherwise mitigate an emergency.
 In either case, information is disseminated as quickly and accurately as possible.

 RiderAlert is the University’s electronic notification system for students, faculty and staff.
-RiderAlert utilizes cellphones, texts and email to communicate in an emergency, to relay weather related and other closings and to provide timely warnings as a means of preventing crimes or other serious incidents.
-For more information or to update your contact information, see here.
+RiderAlert utilizes cellphones, texts and email to communicate in an emergency, to relay weather-related and other closings and to provide timely warnings as a means of preventing crimes or other serious incidents.
 Remember that Rider Alert is only as useful as the contact information you provide.

 Emergency blue lights, surveillance cameras and campus lighting